csc-training/node-level-optimization/exercise-instructions.md

 module load intel
 ```
 The Intel module contains the 19.0 compiler version, however, for this
-course we recommend that you use a **test installation** of the latest
+course we recommend that you use a **test installation** of the more recent
 Intel OneAPI, which can be activated as:
 ```
 module purge